ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 ### What are pure and impure Pipes ?
 ###### Pure
 - Only re-computes its output when its input values change.
+- Checked only during change detection and based on *reference equality*.
 - Optimization that allows Angular to avoid unnecessary recalculations, leading to better performance.
-- Checked only during change detection and and checked based on *reference equality*.
-- All pipes in Angular are pure by default
+- All pipes are pure by default
 ###### Impure
-- Re-computes its output every change detection cycle
+- Re-computes its output every change detection cycle regardless of whether the value has changed.

 ------------------------------------------------------------------------
 # Questions: Concepts Moderate